 Albert keeps close connections with leading research groups in the UK and abroad.
 He is a regular speaker at international conferences and regularly engages with policy-makers.
 Albert is a former Member of the Procurement Lawyers Association Brexit Working Group (2017) and of the European Commission Stakeholder Expert Group on Public Procurement (2015-18).
-Albert has also been invited by the European Court of Auditors and the EFTA Surveillance Authority as an academic expert in public procurement and competition matters.
-He has also advised the World Bank, the European Bank for Reconstruction and Development and other international institutions regarding public procurement reform.
+Albert has been invited by the European Court of Auditors and the EFTA Surveillance Authority as an academic expert in public procurement and competition matters.
+He has advised the World Bank, the European Bank for Reconstruction and Development and other international institutions regarding public procurement reform.
 His written evidence to the House of Commons and the House of Lords has influenced debates on Brexit-related issues and on procurement healthcare regulation.

 Prior to joining academia, Albert was a lawyer advising multinational corporations on competition and public procurement matters.
 Albert has conducted research at the Library of Congress (Washington), the Centre for Competition Law and Policy, University of Oxford, and the Law Department, Copenhagen Business School.
 He has also been awarded research fellowships at the Collegio Carlo Alberto of the University of Turin and the Faculty of Law of University Carlos III in Madrid.